 Out of Peter’s list, two of the open problems stroke a cord with me:

 - Self-References in software.
 I am no expert in AI, but it seems to me that the main mystery we are facing today, the deepest mystery of all, is what is consciousness?
 Some say that as computers grow larger, more connected and more powerful, they will acquire consciousness.
 Maybe.
-I believe however that consciousness has to do with software that can reference and modify itself.
-Note that we can figure out what consciousness is without building a conscious robot, and we may build a conscious robot without knowing what consciousness is.

 - Approximate queries in databases.
 As we now have infinite storage, and as data is created and discarded faster than ever, we need smarter database systems in the sense that they can provide the human beings exactly what they need, just like a human assistant would, only faster.
 The key here is probably to use lossy database engines and approximate representations.
 I like this topic because while I am not an AI research, it is close to my interests.
 For related work, see our recent paper on OLAP Tag Clouds (to be presented at WEBIST 2008), our work on quasi-monotonic segmentations (to appear in IJCM), and my work on better piecewise linear segmentations (SDM 2007).
 This last paper is interesting because it was motivated by my frustration at defining what a flat segment is in time series, a concept human beings can agree upon easily, it seems.